Arcus92/libpgs-js/README.md

 ## Work in progress

 This project is still in progress.
-It should be able to play 99% of Blue ray subtitles _(Yes, I made that number up)_.
+It should be able to play 99% of Blu-ray subtitles _(Yes, I made that number up)_.
 But some rare used PGS features - like cropping - aren't implemented yet.

 If you know a movie or show that is using the cropping feature, please let me know!